Things to do before you start your professional life: a guide for final year students

 To become a practising chiropractor you need to be registered with the General Chiropractic Council (GCC) and to have an indemnity insurance cover.
 We know that it can be difficult to juggle the requirements when you first graduate and therefore we have put together this quick guide for you to help you go through the process of becoming a registered chiropractor, ready to practise.

-Join the BCA as a student for free and get the help you need, plus exclusive member access to BCA Insurance Services and a variety of resources.
+Join the BCA and get the support you need, plus exclusive member access to BCA Insurance Services and a variety of resources.
 These include:

 Contracts Advice – The BCA has an HR advisor for employees and the self-employed.
 The advisor is able to give advice on aspects of contracts and HR legislation.